White House: Congress must probe alleged Obama power abuse

-The White House demanded on Sunday that Congress investigate whether former President Barack Obama abused his executive powers in connection with the 2016 presidential election.
+The White House on Sunday demanded that Congress, which is already investigating Russian meddling in the 2016 presidential election, also examine whether former President Barack Obama abused his executive powers in connection with that campaign.

-President Donald Trump leveled that claim on Saturday when he accused his predecessor of tapping telephones at Trump Tower.
-But Trump offered no supporting evidence, a spokesman for Obama denied the claim as "simply false" and lawmakers in both parties asked for proof.
+The request followed President Donald Trump's claim Saturday that his predecessor had tapped the telephones at Trump Tower.
+Trump offered no supporting evidence, a spokesman for Obama said the claim is "simply false" and lawmakers in both parties asked for proof.

+James Clapper, director of national intelligence under Obama, said Sunday that no such wiretap activity was carried out against Trump as a candidate or against his campaign.

+"Absolutely, I can deny it," said Clapper, who left the White House when Trump took office Jan.
+20.

-White House press secretary Sean Spicer said in a statement Sunday that reports "concerning potentially politically motivated investigations immediately ahead of the 2016 election are very troubling."
+White House press secretary Sean Spicer announced the request to Congress in a statement Sunday that referred to "very troubling" reports "concerning potentially politically motivated investigations immediately ahead of the 2016 election."
+Spicer did not respond to inquiries about citing those reports.

+Trump said the wiretapping happened in October at Trump Tower, the New York skyscraper where he ran his campaign and transition.
+It's also where he lived before taking office.

 "President Donald J. Trump is requesting that as part of their investigation into Russian activity, the congressional intelligence committees exercise their oversight authority to determine whether executive branch investigative powers were abused in 2016," Spicer said.

-It was unclear what reports Spicer was referring to, and what prompted Trump to make the allegation.

-Spicer ended the statement by saying that neither the White House nor Trump will comment further "until such oversight is conducted."
+Earnest accused Trump of leveling the allegations, in a series of tweets Saturday, in an attempt to distract from the attention being given to campaign-season contacts by his aides with a Russian official, including campaign adviser Jeff Sessions before he resigned from the Senate to become attorney general.
+The FBI is investigating those contacts, as is Congress.

+"There is one page in the Trump White House crisis management playbook, and that is simply to tweet or say something outrageous to distract from a scandal," Earnest said.
+"And the bigger the scandal, the more outrageous the tweet."

-In a series of morning tweets Saturday, Trump suggested Obama was behind a politically motivated plot to upend his campaign.
+In his tweets, Trump suggested Obama was behind a politically motivated plot to upend his presidential campaign.
 He compared the alleged events to "Nixon/Watergate" and "McCarthyism!"
 And he called Obama a "Bad (or sick) guy."

-The Watergate break-in during the Nixon administration led to President Richard Nixon's resignation and the conviction of several aides.
-Republican Sen. Joe McCarthy's reckless and unsupported charges of communist infiltration in federal government during the 1950s gave rise to the term "McCarthyism."

-After Trump's well-received speech to Congress on Tuesday, the tweets reflected the president's growing frustration with the swirling allegations about his advisers' ties to Russia, which are under FBI investigation, and his team's inability to overcome them.
+Coming after Trump's well-received speech to Congress on Tuesday, the tweets reflected his growing frustration with the swirl of allegations about his advisers' ties to Russia, and his team's inability to overcome them.
 Trump lashed out at his senior team during an Oval Office meeting Friday, according to one White House official.

-The White House did not respond to questions about what prompted the president's accusations that Obama had tapped his phones.

-Presidents cannot legally order wiretaps against U.S. citizens.
-Obtaining wiretaps would require officials at the Justice Department to seek permission from the Foreign Intelligence Surveillance Court, which is shrouded in secrecy.

 The morning tweets stand out, even for the perpetually piqued Trump, given the gravity of the charge and the strikingly personal attack on the former president.
 Trump spoke as recently as last month about how much he likes Obama and how much they get along, despite their differences.